Howrah–Barddhaman chord line: Electrification

 Howrah–Bardhaman chord was electrified in 1964–66.

 Double Decker train at Howrah Station after a trial run.

 Overview

 India's first air-conditioned double-decker train, running between Howrah and Dhanbad was introduced in 2011.
 The train will run at a permissible speed of 110 km per hour on the Howrah–Bardhaman chord line.

 Earlier, nine rake EMU coaches were used in local trains but twelve coach EMU trains have been introduced in the chord line in 2011, for which the platforms have been extended.

 The 117 km long Bankura–Masagram line connects to the Howrah–Bardhaman chord near Masagram.
 The 231 km distance for Bankura–Howrah travelling via Kharagpur has been reduced to about 185 km.

 The railway track was extended to Belur Math in 2003.

 Tracks

-There are 5 tracks between Howrah and Bally.
-There are four tracks between Bally and Saktigarh.
+There are five tracks between Howrah and Bally.
+There are three tracks between Bally and Dankuni.
+There are four tracks between Dankuni and Chandanpur.
+There are three tracks between Chandanpur and Saktigarh.

 2 tracks is now under construction for edfc from dankuni to asansol.
 Howrah Tarakeswar line goes over the Kamarkundu station.